Fiserv/universal-commerce/recipes/refunds.md

-# How to issue a Refund
+# How to Issue a Refund

 Just like with other platforms, refunds in uCom are possible for transactions that have settled already.
 Since uCom provides multiple ways of making a payment, there are multiple ways to perform a refund depending on the transaction type.
 For starters, for a sale transaction type, a sale ID is required to process a refund.